osisoft/Edge-Data-Store-Docs/Beta2/Health/Health.md

 ### Storage device status

 The DeviceStatus dynamic type includes the following values, which are logged in a stream with the id Storage.{machinename}.DeviceStatus.
-The stream is linked to {machinename}.Storage static stream.
+The stream is linked to the Storage Health static stream: {machinename}.Storage.

 | Type         | Property |  Description     |
 |--------------|----------|------------------|